OpenTreeOfLife/reference-taxonomy/doc/method/method-details.md

 The purpose of the alignment phase is to choose a single correct candidate for each source node, or to reject all candidates if none is correct.
-For 97% of source nodes, there is only one candidate, and selection is fairly simple, but the remaining nodes require special treatment.
+For 97% of source nodes, there are no candidates or only one candidate, and selection is fairly simple, but the remaining nodes require special treatment.

 Example: There are two nodes named _Aporia lemoulti_ in the GBIF backbone taxonomy; one is a plant and the other is an insect.
 One of